 On May 8, 1945, Nazi Germany surrendered unconditionally to the allies and ceased to exist as a state.
 You may count Germany invading Poland in 1939 as the start of World War II (also known as The Second World War) or the Japanese invasion of Manchuria in 1937, but in any case most people would guess correctly that World War II cost more lives than any other war in history.
-(Total lives lost in each war are also debatable, and the list can be rearranged somewhat depending on your analysis of the sources.)
+(Please note that total lives lost in each war are also debatable, and the list can be rearranged somewhat depending on your analysis of the sources.)
 The rest of the list of the 10 Deadliest Wars may surprise some of you.
-(We do predict you will wonder how there can be so many Chinese people today since so many have been killed in wars.
+We do predict you will wonder how there can be so many Chinese people today since so many have been killed in wars.

 10. Tamerlane’s Conquests, 1370-1405 (between 7 and 20 million dead)

-Tamerlane (multiple versions of his name, too many to list here) was a Turko-Mongol leader that terrorized Central Asia, North Africa, The Middle East and Eastern Europe with his “Sword of Islam.”
-His multinational forces defeated Muslim Egypt and Syria the Ottomans (Turkey), Iran, and the Sultanate of Dehli (India).
+Tamerlane (multiple versions of the spelling of his name, too many to list here) was a Turko-Mongol leader that terrorized Central Asia, North Africa, The Middle East and Eastern Europe with his “Sword of Islam.”
+His multinational forces defeated Muslim Egypt and Syria, the Ottomans (Turkey), Iran, and the Sultanate of Dehli (India).
 Of course, he was brutally successful against Christian armies as well, conquering Armenia and Georgia.
 He sought to reestablish the Mongol Empire.
 Tamerlane came from the region that today is Uzbekistan.
 An opportunist, Tamerlane used Mongol heritage to his advantage as well as using Islam when it suited him.
 His own religious views are unclear.
 Tamerlane also attempted to take over China with the help of Mongol allies but died before he could achieve that.

 9. Dungan Revolt, 1862-1877 (between 8 to 12 million dead)

 A revolt by the Muslim Hui in China (sometimes called the Hui Minorities War) that more resembled the world’s largest riot than an organized war.
-Starting over the sale of bamboo poles, various factions of Muslims in western China fought every form of authority as well as each other, finally creating a mass exodus to Kyrgyzstan and Kazakhstan, and Russia.
+Starting over the sale of bamboo poles, various factions of Muslims in western China fought every form of authority as well as each other, finally creating a mass exodus to Kyrgyzstan, Kazakhstan, and Russia.
 (Note: The Dugan or Hui are not the Uyghur Chinese Muslims we hear about today.
-They are separate people.)
+They are a separate people.)

 8. Red Eyebrows Rebellion (China), 9-24 (10 million deaths)